Mired

-For convenience, decamireds are sometimes used, with each decamired equaling ten mireds.
 The SI term for this unit is the reciprocal megakelvin (MK−1), shortened to mirek, but this term has not gained traction.

+For convenience, decamireds are sometimes used, with a decamired equaling ten mireds.

-The use of the term mired dates back to Irwin G. Priest's observation in 1932 that the just noticeable difference between two illuminants is based on the difference of the reciprocals of their temperatures, rather than the difference in the temperatures themselves.
+The use of the term mired dates back to Irwin G. Priest's observation in 1932 that the just noticeable difference between two illuminants is directly related to the difference of the reciprocals of their temperatures, rather than to the difference in their temperatures.

 Examples

 A blue sky, which has a color temperature T of about 25,000 K, has a mired value of M = 40 mireds, while a standard electronic photography flash, having a color temperature T of 5000 K, has a mired value of M = 200 mireds.